Movie Review: Green Book (2018)

 You know, for something this country can never shake, Tony’s racism sure seems to fade fast.

 We first get wind of it after Tony pulls an all-nighter as a bouncer at the Copa—featuring Bobby Rydell singing “Black Magic” (nice touch).
-The next afternoon he wakes to find two black plumbers working in the kitchen, and friends and relatives grumbling about same in the cramped living room as they watch Roger Maris hit a homerun in Game 3 of the 1961 World Series.
-Does Tony make a scene?
-No. But after the plumbers leave, he takes the two glasses they drank from and deposits them in the garbage.
+The next afternoon he wakes to find two black plumbers working in the kitchen, and friends and relatives grumbling about same in the cramped living room as they watch Roger Maris hit a homerun in Game 6 of the 1962 World Series.
+After the plumbers leave, Tony takes the two glasses they drank from and deposits them in the garbage.
 That’s what he thinks of that.

 Then he’s offered the above gig.
 During his interview, Dr. Shirley wears a dashiki and basically sits upon a throne—an elevated bejeweled chair.
 For the tour he wants Tony to press his pants and shine his shoes.
 Tony begs off those tasks, but Dr. Shirley remains authoritative.
 He tells Tony to stop smoking.
 He tells Tony both hands on the wheel.
 He tells him he shouldn’t shoot craps with the other (black) drivers outside the private concert hall, that he should have more dignity than that.